 Nykøbing Falster is part of Guldborgsund municipality and the biggest city of the island Falster.
-In the end of the nineteenth century the harbor in the city lost its importance as an industrial center and several factories and businesses closed in the city.
+In the end of the nineteenth century the harbour in the city lost its importance as an industrial centre and several factories and businesses closed in the city.
 Lindholm is situated in the eastern part of Nykøbing Falster – in the outer Østerbro.
 The Lindholm area is very close to town, forest and water.
 However, the area is encircled by heavily trafficked roads and the formerly railway track to Gedser.

 In general, all Lolland-Falster has a high unemployment rate and low house prices compared to the rest of the country.
 In Guldborgsund the unemployment rate is about 4.8 per cent (2016).
 Lindholm has a 145,000 m2 residential area with a total of approx. 1650 residents.
 About 12 years ago, 37% of the citizens in Lindholm had other ethnic origin than Danish.
 Today it has increased to about 50% percent of the citizens.
 In Lindholm the citizens talk more than 25 different languages.
 In 2016, 351 children lived in the residential area of Lindholm.
 The point of interest – Lindeskovskolen has a high proportion of bilingual pupils (around 85 percent bilingual pupils in 2019 – 17 different nationalities)

 Different stakeholders in the city experience, the fact that Lindholm has a negative image as well of some of the intuitions.
-For example, the local school, Lindeskovskolen, and the cultural center for youth – Kulturfabrikken.
+For example, the local school, Lindeskovskolen, and the cultural center for youth, Kulturfabrikken.
 This image creates social division and pure social cohesion between Lindholm and the rest of Nykøbing Falster.
 In 2017 Lindholm was added to the ghetto list by the Ministry of Transport, Building and Housing.
 The residential area meets 3 out of 5 criteria in order to be on the ghetto list, which point to the low employment rate, concentration of immigrants and descendants from non-western countries and the education level.

-Visions and aims:
+Visions and aims

 There is a common understanding across the baseline interviews, that the area’s negative image does not match the area’s reality and positive potential.
 The area is today a peaceful area and well-functioning in many ways, despite social and cultural challenges in the city:

-Cultural planning approach:
+Cultural planning approach

-Guldborgsund has a lot of different resources, organizations and future projects, which aim to develop Lindholm from a cultural and participatory perspective.
+Guldborgsund has a lot of different resources, organisations and future projects, which aim to develop Lindholm from a cultural and participatory perspective.
 The different stakeholders don’t only have intentions to change the city in the future, but many already have a lot of experiences and ongoing projects, which could support a cultural planning process in Lindholm.

 “The problem is not so much the place/ghetto itself, but the negative debate and conceptions about Lindholm.
 I see a lot of positive things going on in Lindholm.” – Mette Lima, Leader, Culthus